 Kim Pastega is vice president and general manager of Fabrication for Boeing Commercial Airplanes.
 Named to this role in April 2020, Pastega oversees a global operation of manufacturing sites and thousands of employees producing components and is responsible for fabrication capability integration across the enterprise.

 Fabrication operations are dedicated to engineering and manufacturing millions of aerospace parts, tools, kits and assemblies to meet Boeing needs for composites, metals, emergent and manufacturing services, electrical systems, interiors and propulsion.
 Fabrication, which is the largest supplier to Commercial Airplanes, with manufacturing business units in five U.S. states (Montana, Oregon, South Carolina, Utah and Washington) and internationally in Australia, Canada and the United Kingdom.

 Pastega previously served as vice president of Supply Chain Delivery and Performance for Manufacturing, Supply Chain & Operations.
-In this role, she was responsible for ensuring stable supply chain operations to support Boeing’s production system.
+In this role, she was responsible for ensuring stable supply chain operations to support the production system.

-Pastega has a bachelor’s degree in aerospace engineering from Iowa State University, where she is a member of the College of Engineering Industrial Advisory Council.
-She serves on the board of the YWCA for King & Snohomish County.
+She is a member of the College of Engineering Industrial Advisory Council at Iowa State University.
+She also serves on the board of the YWCA Seattle | King | Snohomish.